Native Bavarian Herbs and Flowers

 The Alpine Rose is an evergreen shrub with clusters of pink bell-shaped flowers that bloom throughout the summer.

-These are well-known plants in the Alps that grow in high altitudes on more acidic soils.
+These are well-known alpine flower that grow in high altitudes on more acidic soils.

-These plants were traditionally used for their medicinal properties to combat diseases and gout.
+These mountain flowers were traditionally used for their medicinal properties to combat diseases and gout.